 For Christians, Lent is a time to apologize to God for their sins.
 If you are not religious, you can take this time to apologize to the people you have wronged in your life instead.
 Admitting you were wrong is scary, but you will feel a weight lifted off your shoulders.
 Plus others will see you as both brave and compassionate.
 Because you have 40 whole days to observe Lent, you have the time to say you’re sorry to everyone, for offenses big and small.
 Are you often short with your barista?
 Give them an extra big tip and a smile.
 Have you been in a feud with a family member for 10 years?
 Call them for a heart-to-heart.

 On the other side of the coin, Lent is the perfect time to forgive those who have wronged you.
 Holding contempt in your heart for someone usually only hurts you, not them.
 Whether you had a spat with your partner or still hold a grudge against your childhood bully, take a deep breath and let it go.
 A great resource on how to do this is Forgiveness: 21 Days to Forgive Everyone for Everything.
-This guide is written by Oprah's right-hand life coach Iyanla Vanzant.
-It's a plan that helps you analyze your relationships, then harness your own emotional power to accept the past.
-Grab your copy here and you'll be on your way to feeling amazing!
+This guide is written by Oprah’s right-hand life coach Iyanla Vanzant.
+It’s a plan that helps you analyze your relationships, then harness your own emotional power to accept the past.
+Grab your copy Forgiveness: 21 Days to Forgive Everyone for Everything and you’ll be on your way to feeling amazing!

 No matter what religion you follow (or don’t), challenge yourself to observe Lent this year.
 You may discover something new about yourself!
 Nothing makes you feel better than some self-care and personal growth.
 I promise you will feel great by Easter.

-Resources:Coloring Lent: An Adult Coloring Book for the Journey to Resurrection It's OK That You're Not OK: Meeting Grief and Loss in a Culture That Doesn't Understand The Grief Recovery Handbook Rewire: Change Your Brain to Break Bad Habits, Overcome Addictions, Conquer Self-Destructive Behavior Forgiveness: 21 Days to Forgive Everyone for Everything
+Resources:Coloring Lent: An Adult Coloring Book for the Journey to Resurrection It's OK That You're Not OK: Meeting Grief and Loss in a Culture That Doesn't Understand The Grief Recovery Handbook, 20th Anniversary Expanded Edition: The Action Program for Moving Beyond Death, Divorce, and Other Losses including Health, Career, and Faith Rewire: Change Your Brain to Break Bad Habits, Overcome Addictions, Conquer Self-Destruc tive Behavior Forgiveness: 21 Days to Forgive Everyone for Everything